An important function of hubData

 can be used to determine a unifying schema across all file formats.

-In contract, connect_model_output()
+In contrast, connect_model_output()

 can only be used to